dingbat/nsrails/readme.md

 Getting started - Objective-C
 ---------

-1. Drop the `Source` folder into your Xcode project.
-You'll also need the CoreData framework linked in Build Phases.
+1. Add NSRails to your project.
+You can:
+  * Use CocoaPods (highly recommended).
+Add `pod 'NSRails'` to your Podfile.
-  * If you're using Git, you should add NSRails as a submodule to your project so you can `git pull` and always be up to date:
+  * Use a Git submodule, so you can `git pull` and always be up to date.
+The following will clone the entire NSRails repo, but you'll only need to add `nsrails/Source` to Xcode:

       ```
       $ git submodule add git@github.com:dingbat/nsrails.git NSRails
       ```

-      This will clone the entire NSRails repo, but you'll only need to add `nsrails/Source` to your project in Xcode.
+  * Drop the `Source` folder into your Xcode project.
+You'll also need the CoreData framework linked in Build Phases.

-2. Make an Objective-C class for your Rails model and have it subclass **NSRRemoteObject** (you'll need to `#import NSRails.h`)
+2. Make a class for your Rails model that subclasses **NSRRemoteObject** (you'll need to `#import NSRails.h`)

   ```objc
   #import "NSRails.h"